CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 ### Using `let`, `const` and `var`

 In JavaScript there are three ways to define a variable - `let`, `const` and `var`.
-The rules are as folllows
+The rules on using them at CodeYourFuture are as follows

 ```js
 var myAge = 21; // 🛑 Do not use